Pembroke History, Family Crest & Coats of Arms

 The surname Pembroke was first found in Avon where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1350 when William Pembroke held a family seat in Bristol.

-Important Dates for the Pembroke family
+Early History of the Pembroke family

 This web page shows only a small excerpt of our Pembroke research.
 Another 121 words (9 lines of text) covering the years 1417, 1455, 1487, 1662 and 1690 are included under the topic Early Pembroke History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Pembroke, Penbroke, Pembrooke, Penbrooke and many more.